Simon123123/MSMVF_VVC_TIP2023/README.md

 in C++.
 With this library, we load the trained and converted CNN model into the VTM encoder, and the inference is performed on the CPU in real-time with C++.

-Firstly, a conversion is required to convert the trained CNN from the h5 format into the json format.
+-Firstly, a conversion is required to convert the trained CNN from the h5 format into the json format.
 To acheive this, run the **convert_model.py** script located in **python_script\cnn_training**.
 For example:

 ```